 - Take the skillet off the heat and add the tomatoes, 4 oz of cheddar cheese, cilantro, and scallions.
 Mix together.

-- Fill the baked squash with the black bean filling, portioning it out among all the squash.
+- Fill the baked squash with the black bean filling, portioning it out evenly.
 Top with the remaining cheese.

 - Bake for 8-10 minutes.
 Serve immediately.

 - Cooking the Squash: Make sure you cook the diced squash you scooped out until as much of the liquid has evaporated as possible.
-It should be at the point where the squash is beginning to brown.
+It should be at the point where it is beginning to brown.

 - Extra Stuffing: If you have extra stuffing, you can put it in a small baking dish or ramekin and bake it alongside the squash.